FloraHa/mci_policies_mtv/README.md

-# mci_policies_mtv
+# Policy evaluation MCI

 Simulation model to evaluate different policies for casualty management in MCIs.
+All data used is integrated in the code.